-For instance, you could create a list of “Visitors who searched your product name, but didn’t convert”.
+For instance, you could create a list of “Visitors who searched your product name but didn’t convert”.
 Perfect.
-These visitors will have actually searched specifically for your products online, and are therefore well aware of your business and highly likely to convert.
-With these specific users cookied, you can then link up your Google AdWords account and serve them highly-tailored advertisements as browse around the web, perhaps pointing them towards a special landing page where they can access a discount (for example).
+These visitors will have searched specifically for your products online and are therefore aware of your business and highly likely to convert.
+With these specific users cookied, you can then link up your Google AdWords account and serve them highly tailored advertisements as browse around the web, pointing them towards a special landing page where they can access a discount (for example).

 You can create separate lists of users based on any type of behavioural information.
 Some suggestions:

-- All visitors (target everyone with the same ad – a great way to get started)
+- All visitors (target everyone with the same ad – a terrific way to get started)